 You can introduce more fiber into your cat’s diet through commercial foods or natural additions.
 Now I am sharing foods rich in fiber for your pet cats.

-Commercial High Fiber Cat Food
+Commercial Fiber Food For Cats

-• Hill’s Science Diet: Their formulas, like the Adult Hairball Control, are legendary for promoting healthy digestion and reducing hairballs.
+- Hill’s Science Diet: Their formulas, like the Adult Hairball Control, are legendary for promoting healthy digestion and reducing hairballs.
 They have a long history of creating effective, science-backed diets.

-• Purina Pro Plan: This brand offers excellent high fiber cat food formulas, especially for indoor cats who may be more prone to weight gain and hairballs due to a less active lifestyle.
+- Purina Pro Plan: This brand offers excellent high-fiber cat food formulas, especially for indoor cats who may be more prone to weight gain and hairballs due to a less active lifestyle.

-• Royal Canin: Royal Canin is a leader in therapeutic diets.
+- Royal Canin: Royal Canin is a leader in therapeutic diets.
 Their specific gastrointestinal formulas, like the Fiber Response diet, are often prescribed by vets for serious constipation and are incredibly effective.

 Natural Foods High in Fiber